NeurodataWithoutBorders/nwb-overview/docs/source/intro_to_nwb/2_file_structure.rst

 At a glance, you can see that there are objects within the file that represent acquired (raw) voltage data and processed position, lick event, and LFP data.
-There are also metadata fields that represent metadata about the devices and electrodes used, the institution and lab where the data was collected, subject information, per-trial metadata, a description of the session, and the session start time.
+There are also fields that represent metadata about the devices and electrodes used, the institution and lab where the data was collected, subject information, per-trial metadata, a description of the session, and the session start time.